peterpeterparker/web-social-share/readme.md

 | --web-social-share-button-font-size |  | The font-size of an action button |
 | --web-social-share-brand-font-size | 0.6rem | The font-size of an action brand name |
 | --web-social-share-brand-color | inherit | The color of an action brand name |

+## Fallback and detection

+This component is a dumb component.
+It don't proceed detection or fallback to anything in case one of the share options would not be supported by the device or browser where the component is used.

+For example, the share options "Copy (to clipboard)" use the Web Api [Clipboard​.write​Text()](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/writeText) which might not be supported.
+Anyway the action will be displayed and if used by the user, nothing will happen.

 ## Showcase